Connect With Us

 SLEEP IS THE BODY’S NATURAL STRESS MANAGEMENT SYSTEM

-One of the most important building blocks for achieving health, wealth and vitality resides in the healing powers of sleep.
+One of the most important building blocks for achieving health, wealth, and vitality resides in the healing powers of sleep.
 Sleep is food for the brain, get enough of it and get it when you need it.
 After oxygen and water, sleep is the most important need, even more important than food.
-Sleep is divided into 4 stages of Non REM 75% (purple) sleep and REM (Blue) 25% sleep (Rapid Eye Movement).
-These are sometimes referred to as “sleep phases” or “sleep cycles“.

 Inspiring Choices Natural Sleep treatment addresses sleep problems from a unique and integrative approach that steers away from drugs, successfully treating.